iamdarkes/darkes/src/pages/stackbit-website.md

 I planned on spending the after work free time learning Redux but the good things people had to say about Stackbit had me intrigued.
 While I was browsing the themes, I decided to created an account.
 There was a good variety of the options you could choose for setting up your website.
 I decided to go with Gatsby the React Static Site Generator (SSG) and Netlify CMS for the Content Management System.
 The configuration I went with was pure chance.
 I chose Gatsby because I'm currently learning React and I thought it would be a good way to broaden my knowledge of the ecosystem, and I assumed that since the website was begin hosted by Netlify then it would have good support for Netlify CMS.

 Once I connected my GitHub account it generated the site in seconds.
 I was impressed with the Netlify UI.
 I instantly updated the content and made the site my own.
-I'm not sure if Gatsby was the right choice regarding simplicity but I have been able to move components around and add where I want to.
+I'm not sure if Gatsby was the right choice regarding simplicity, but I have been able to move components around and add where I want to.
 I have a couple of improvements I'd like to make so I'm sure I'll get the hang of it.

 Overall I'm pretty statisfied with Stackbit.
 It allowed me to create a website with great speed and flexibility.

-_If you have any questions regarding anything mentioned please reach out!_
+**_If you have any questions regarding making a website with Stackbit or anything else please reach out!_**